ericsu14/AGCraft/AGCraftPlugins/README.md

 ``/getlocations <visibility level>``

 <b> Description </b> \
-Outputs all registered warp locations under the specified `<visibility level>` to your chat.
+Outputs all registered warp locations (under the specified `<visibility level>`) to your chat.

 <b>Usage Examples</b> \
-``/getlocations`` lists all of your privately warp locations. \
+``/getlocations private`` lists all of your privately set warp locations. \
-``/getlocations public`` lists all warp locations publicly set by the server.
+``/getlocations public`` lists all warp locations publicly set by yourself and all members of the server.

 ## Remove Location
 <b> Usage: </b> \
 ``/removelocation <location name> <visibility level>``

 <b> Description: </b> \
-Removes a named warp location under the specified ``<visibility level>`` from the server registries.
-Doing this will no longer allow `/warp <location name>` to work anymore.
+Removes a named warp location under the specified ``<visibility level>`` from the database.
+Doing this will no longer allow you to warp to that removed location.

 Note that this only works on private or public locations specified by you.
 It will not remove public locations specified by other players in this server.

 <b> Usage examples </b>: \
-``/removelocation village private`` removes a privately set warp location named `village` from your personal list of warp locations.
+``/removelocation village private`` removes a private warp location, `village` from the database, if it was originally set by you. \
+``/removelocation spawn public`` removes a public warp location, `spawn` from the database, if it was originally set by you.

 ## SetLocation
 <b> Usage: </b> \